thebytearray/byte-payments/README.md

 ### NOTE : This project has been tested internally and currently in alpha.
 Use at your own risk cause this can cause fund loss.
+Also if Crypto Currency maybe banned or not recognized in your country so use it at your own risk, we are not responsible for any loss or legal drama.